apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

 Playwright Scraper is the most powerful scraper tool in our arsenal (aside from developing your own actors).

-It uses the Playwright library to programmatically control a headless Chromium browser and it can make it do almost anything.
+It uses the Playwright library to programmatically control a headless Chromium or Firefox browser, and it can make it do almost anything.
 If using [Web Scraper](https://apify.com/apify/web-scraper) doesn't cut it for your use case, then Playwright Scraper is what you need.

 [Playwright](https://github.com/microsoft/playwright) is a Node.js library, so knowledge of Node.js and its paradigms is expected when working with this actor.

 If you need either a faster, or a simpler tool, check out [Cheerio Scraper](https://apify.com/apify/cheerio-scraper) for optimization and speed, or [Web Scraper](https://apify.com/apify/web-scraper) for simplicity.

-If you are having any difficulty deciding which of the three main Apify "Scraper" actors to use, check out the [Web-Scraper vs Playwright-Scraper](https://help.apify.com/en/articles/3195646-when-to-use-puppeteer-scraper) and [Cheerio-Scraper](https://blog.apify.com/how-to-super-efficiently-scrape-any-website-for-beginners/) articles on the Apify blog.
+If you are having any difficulty deciding which of the four main Apify "Scraper" actors to use, check out the [Web Scraper vs Puppeteer Scraper](https://help.apify.com/en/articles/3195646-when-to-use-puppeteer-scraper), [Cheerio Scraper](https://blog.apify.com/how-to-super-efficiently-scrape-any-website-for-beginners/) and [Playwright Scraper](https://blog.apify.com/how-to-scrape-the-web-with-playwright-ece1ced75f73/) articles on the Apify blog.

 <!-- toc -->